cvent/couchbase-driver/README.md

 #### driver.atomic(key, transform, options, fn)
 Performs an "atomic" operation where it tries to first get the document given the <code>key</code>, then perform the function <code>transform</code> on the value and then write using the CAS value in the <code>upsert</code>.
-If the upsert fails due to a CAS value error, the whole process is retried.
+If the final document operation fails due to a <code>CAS</code> error, the whole process is retried.

 **Kind**: instance method of <code>[Driver](#Driver)</code>